apache/arrow/docs/source/developers/crossbow.rst

 Examples
 ~~~~~~~~

-The script accepts a pattern as a first argument to narrow the build
+Submit command accepts a list of task names and/or a list of task-group names
-scope:
+to select which tasks to build.

 Run multiple builds: